What is Generative Engine Optimization (GEO)? 2026 Guide

 ChatGPT Optimization

 ChatGPT exhibits strong preference for encyclopedic, authoritative content modeled after Wikipedia's structure.
-Analysis of citation patterns reveals that Wikipedia receives 47.9% of factual query citations, followed by educational institutions and established news sources among its most frequently cited domains.
+Analysis of citation patterns reveals that Wikipedia accounts for 47.9% of citations among top sources, followed by educational institutions and established news sources among its most frequently cited domains.

 Key Optimization Tactics: